 I was initiated into grassroots organising by leading a community alliance during a protracted three-year campaign to protect urban fig trees in inner city Newcastle.
 In 2012, I joined the campaign to prevent approval of a fourth coal terminal for the city working with an alliance of more than twenty community and environmental groups.
 I was fortunate to participate in the 2013 Community Organising training led by the Sierra Club, which allowed me to strengthen the community networks to resist the coal and gas boom in the Hunter, safeguarding a healthy future for my three awesome children.
 I believe that social change requires understanding what motivates, inspires and empowers communities.

-I’m currently on the management committee for the Hunter Community Environment Centre and on the board for The Wilderness Society in Newcastle, NSW (as well as co-director of Community Organising Fellowship).
-I am currently working with a grassroots climate justice group in Newcastle.
+I’m currently working with a grassroots climate justice group in Newcastle.
 We’re experimenting with a decentralised organising model to build a powerful movement to disrupt the flow of power afforded to the fossil fuel industry in the Hunter.

 In 2013, I was working on the Australian Youth Climate Coalition’s Save the Reef campaign, working to develop the strategy behind the campaign, managing an organiser on the ground in Yeppoon, working with the Keppel and Fitzroy Delta Alliance and managing our Queensland state branch to implement campaign tactics.
 Prior to this I was a State Co-Coordinator for AYCC in NSW.
 I helped re-establish the NSW branch and built up a branch of 50 committed volunteers and eight local community action groups.

-I’m currently the Reef Campaign Manager for AYCC.
-I’m working for the Australian Youth Climate Coalition running our campaign focusing on the Australian construction company Lend Lease to withdraw their expression of interest from the Abbot Point export terminal in Queensland.
+After graduating, I went on to lead our campaign focusing on the Australian construction company Lend Lease to withdraw their expression of interest from the Abbot Point export terminal in Queensland.
 More recently, I have been appointed AYCC’s Director.

 I am a National Campaigner for the Wilderness Society.
 I have worked on successful campaigns to protect the Wenlock River and Steve Irwin Wildlife Reserve on Cape York Peninsula from a large bauxite mine, and Queensland’s Channel Country rivers from a variety of mining threats.
 My current role at the Wilderness Society involves strategic campaign planning, and developing and implementing a new organisational approach to community organising.